 25 Mar, 2020

-Does that mean that current or prospective homeowners can score a mortgage that eliminates interest altogether?
-Unfortunately, that’s not the case.
-Here’s what the cut to zero interest really means, and how it will affect mortgage holders.
+Many current and prospective homeowners think they can score a mortgage without interest when they hear the Feds are going to cut interest rates to zero.
+Unfortunately that’s not the case.
+Here’s what cutting the rates to zero actually means and how it will affect mortgage holders.

-Many Americans see a Fed rate cut and think that automatically translates to a drop in mortgage interest rates as well, but that’s not the case.
-In fact, the rise and fall of mortgage rates is closely tied to what’s happening on the open market with mortgage-backed securities (MBS) — investments similar to bonds that are made up of a bundle of home loans sold by the banks that issued them.
+The rise and fall of mortgage rates is closely tied to what’s happening on the open market with Mortgage-Backed Securities (MBS).
+Mortgage-Backed Securities are investments similar to bonds that are made up by bundling home loans sold by the banks that issued them.

-When the Fed dropped the Fed Fund’s rate on March 3, for example, investors sold off enough Mortgage-Backed Securities that some mortgage rates actually went up.
-With the additional March 16 cut, however, the government has also committed to purchasing mortgage-backed security bonds and treasury bonds with the intention of, among other things, driving mortgage rates down.
+When the Fed dropped the Fed Fund’s rate on March 3rd, investors sold off enough MBS that some mortgage rates actually went up.
+However, with the additional March 16th cut, the government also committed to purchasing mortgage-backed security bonds and treasury bonds.
+Their intention among other variables, was to drive mortgage rates down.

 So, what’s the bottom line?